auth0/lock/README.md

 lock.show();
 ```

-> Popup mode doesn't work with OIDC conformant clients.

-More information can be found in [Auth0's documentation](https://auth0.com/docs/libraries/lock/v10/popup-mode).
+More information can be found in [Auth0's documentation](https://auth0.com/docs/libraries/lock/popup-mode).

 ## Browser Compatibility